-On Wednesday 10/11/2021 from 16:00 to 22:00 p.m. two subjects from the module Vulnerable groups & Trauma were held.
-The first session was on "Defining vulnerability and vulnerable groups" delivered by Dr Savvatou Tsolakidou.
-Vulnerable groups are classified by specific categories, such as ethnic origin, sexual orientation, religion, etc. and social problems related to the barriers that a society places to exclude refugees and other vulnerable groups from integration.
-Followed this short and introductory presentation the "classification of vulnerable groups and Cultural identities" was delivered by Dr Michael Tastsoglou.
-Reference to culture's give-and-take was made with the subjects as bearers of identities and with the media as factors that construct and at the same time are constructed by culture.
-Questions such as how culture matters and how it affects citizens was tackled and focus on the Frankfurt School, as well as on the Birmingham School of cultural studies was made.
-The political essence of cultural studies by interpreting popular culture as the result of an ongoing struggle between different ideas that try to manufacture consent or to acquire the hegemonic sceptres were also descript.
+On Wednesday 10/11/2021 from 16:00 to 22:00 p.m. two subjects from the module Vulnerable groups & Trauma were presented.
+The first session focused on "Defining vulnerability and vulnerable groups" delivered by Dr. Savvatou Tsolakidou.
+Vulnerable groups are classified by specific categories, such as ethnic origin, sexual orientation, religion, etc. Problems related to the barriers that a society places resulting to the exclusion of refugees and other vulnerable groups from integration were also discussed.
+Following this short and introductory presentation the "Classification of Vulnerable groups and Cultural identities" was delivered by Dr. Michael Tastsoglou.
+Reference to culture's give-and-take was made with the subjects as bearers of identities and the media as factors that construct and at the same time are constructed by culture.
+Questions such as how culture matters and how it affects citizens with a particular focus on the Frankfurt School, as well as the Birmingham School of cultural studies were made.
+The political essence of cultural studies by interpreting popular culture as the result of an ongoing struggle between different ideas that try to manufacture consent or to acquire the hegemonic sceptres were also discussed.
 In the second session, the concept of trauma was theorized and distinguished into individual and collective.
 A wide spectrum of trauma conceptualizations and various categorizations and aspects of trauma with specific examples were presented.
 Trauma was also analyzed as a factor of building collective consciousness.

-On Wednesday 24 November 2021, the subject "Mediatization of traumas" was delivered by Dr Michael Tastsioglou, & Alexandros Minotakis, NKUA.
-Analysis of the mediatization of traumas in contemporary mass societies was a first point of the presentation and the mediatization theory was described as a concept and a process at the same time.
-Examples on the way that media depict traumatic experiences were presented and how the media contributing to the transmission of traumas both nationally and intergenerationally.
+On Wednesday 24 November 2021, the subject "Mediatization of traumas" was delivered by Dr. Michael Tastsioglou, & Alexandros Minotakis, NKUA.
+Analysis of the mediatization of traumas in contemporary mass societies was the starting point of the presentation.
+Mediatization theory was described as a concept and a process at the same time.
+Examples on the way that media depict traumatic experiences were presented and how the media contributing to the transmission of traumas both nationally and intergenerational.

-On Wednesday 1st of December, in a specific seminar coordinated by Dr Tsolakidou and delivered by Professor Abel Alan Diaz Gonzalez and the researcher Claudia Alba of the Vrije Universität of Brussels three chapters were tackled.
-The base of the pyramid concept was presented, as the pyramid concerns the social and economic structure, which is supported by the base: the same people that have to live under an income not more than 2 US dollars, they are the same that they have to keep the structure standing by working and consuming.
-Inclusive business models, able to embolden and develop a better way of living regarding the members of vulnerable groups was presented as a solution.
+On Wednesday 1st of December, in a specific seminar coordinated by Dr Tsolakidou, delivered by Visiting Professor Abel Alan Diaz Gonzalez and researcher Claudia Alba of the Vrije Universität of Brussels three chapters were discussed.
+The base of the pyramid concept was presented.
+The pyramid concerns the social and economic structure, which is supported by the base: the people that have to live under an income not more than 2 US dollars, are the same that they have to keep the structure standing by working and consuming.
+Inclusive business models, able to embolden and develop a better way of living regarding the members of vulnerable groups were presented as a solution.
 These modes comprise a method for alleviating poverty and its hard consequences.
 As a result, communities of learning are placed at the heart of this chapter and education and life-long learning were presented as the activities that could strengthen and steel members of vulnerable groups by influencing their attitudes and social skills.

-Lecture delivered by Claudia Alba
+Lecture delivered by researcher Claudia Alba

 The business models that could provide sustainability to economic and social realities and the sustainability goals as factors that could lead to a better future for the members of vulnerable groups were presented.
-Other subjects tackled was the circular economy and social enterprises as a process ad institutions contributing to the sustainability.
+Other subjects examined were the circular economy and social enterprises as a process and institutions contributing to the sustainability.

-Lecture delivered by Abel Alan Diaz Gonzalez
+Lecture delivered by V. Professor Abel Alan Diaz Gonzalez